jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

               {"key": "value"}
           )

-  the terminal shows an :ref:`AttributeError` which I add to the list of exceptions encountered
+  the terminal shows an :ref:`AttributeError` which I will add to the list of exceptions encountered

   .. code-block:: python